 "Most of the things that affect our welfare happen in our minds: we dwell on successes and failures, the past and the future, relationships, fears, regrets, disappointments and triumphs, whether we have fulfilled our goals, and whether other people like and respect us."

-My research focuses on various aspects of belief-based utility, especially those related to information disclosure and (self-)image.
-I study the psychological background and the economic consequences of these factors, their effects on well-being, and their implications for business and policy.
-For example, why do people have a strong desire to explain their choices to others and to be understood by their peers?
-Under what conditions do people seek information for its own sake?
-Can and do people impress others by cherry-picking what information to tell them?
-To what extent are acts of altruism driven by considerations for one's image?
+My research focuses on various aspects of belief-based utility, especially those related to information disclosure and self-image.
+I study the psychological background and the economic consequences of these phenomena, their effects on well-being, and their implications for business and public policy.

 Find out more about my projects here.